Monday, November 30, 2020

 cell by battery by cell

-human smiles became bytes while
+human smiles became byte-cons while

 screens transformed into the consiglieri of dreams.

-it was a marketplace for mothy hearts
+it was a marketplace for mothy hearts,

-seduced by googol spiders in fire-fast webs.
+one seduced by googol spiders in fire-fast webs.

 colorful saviors on pedestals of pixels

-rushed to rise from luminous crypts and
+rushed to rise from luminous crypts,

-commenced to flagellate transfixed eyes.
+where they commenced to flagellate our transfixed eyes.

-mouse idols invoked arrow-magic,
+mouse idols invoked arrow-magic.

-that clickety-prattle-quack-and-seethe of lightspeed lines,
+a clickety-quack-prattle of lightspeed lines,

-so lurid in networks of conspiracy-
+lurid in networks of conspiracy-

-no old-world psalm had predicted
+no old-world psalm in the sacro-

 such a contagion of connectivity.

-the great new servers of the telecommunicated temples
+the great servers of the telecommunicated temples

-hunted quick to infiltrate far
+proselytized quick to infiltrate far

 far far far far far far far